What restaurants are open New Year's Day 2024? Details on McDonald's, Starbucks, Chick-fil-A

 Are Applebee's and Chili's open on New Year's Day?

 Applebee's restaurants nationwide will be open on Jan.
 1, although hours may be reduced.
-Contact your local restaurant for their specific operating hours.
+Contact your local restaurant for its specific operating hours.

 Chili's restaurants will also be open on New Year's Day.